Technique: Repairing Nintendo 64 Power Input

 Embed this guide

-Unplug the console from any power sources and unplug the wires connected to the outside of the system.
-Flip the console cartridge-side down and remove the 6 screws using a screwdriver, or gamebit head.
+Flip the console cartridge-side down and remove the six screws using a Phillips screwdriver or gamebit head.

-After opening the mother board (see: Repairing Nintendo 64 Motherboard), locate the power connection at the rear left area of the motherboard.
-There should be three prongs connecting to the motherboard.
+After opening the mother board (see: Nintendo 64 Motherboard Replacement), locate the power connection at the rear left area of the motherboard.
+There should be three prongs connecting the power to the motherboard.